rht-labs/enablement-docs/exercises/4-an-enslaved-hope/README.md

 2. Save the Job configuration to run the intial scan.
 The log will show scans for `master` and `develop` branch which have no `Jenkinsfile` so are skipped.
 The resulting view will show the `feature/jenkisifle` job corresponding the only branch that currently has one.
 The build should run automatically.
 ![todolist-api-multi](../images/exercise4/todolist-api-multi.png)

 2. The pipeline file is setup to only run `bake` & `deploy` stages when on `master` or `develop` branch.
-This is to provide us with very fast feedback for team memebers working on feature or bug fix branches.
+This is to provide us with very fast feedback for team members working on feature or bug fix branches.
 Each time someone commits or creates a new branch a basic build with testing occurs to give very rapid feedback to the team.
 Let's now update our branches to include the Jenkinsfile and delete the feature branch.
 ```bash
 $ git checkout develop
 $ git merge feature/jenkinsfile